We’ve been actively promoting the importance of having an abandoned cart email strategy in place for any business, for quite some time on our blog.

-Email 2: The second email is the one that we recommend to go for hardcore selling.
-It can be a nice incentive or creating a sense of urgency with words – whatever fits your business ideal, go in for the sales push that your customer can not ignore.
-While this email might be the most tricky to nail, it is also the one that brings in the maximum profit.
+Email 2: The second email is the one that we recommend for hardcore selling.
+It can be a nice incentive to create a sense of urgency with words – whatever fits your business ideal, go in for the sales push that your customer can’t ignore.

-Email 3: Repeated sales-based emails can be pretty annoying for a customer, and the last thing we need is to turn them off from our brand.
+sales-based emails can be pretty annoying for a customer, and we don’t need that.
 In order to combat this, the third email is more exploratory in nature than being a direct sales pitch.

 Now that we know how the emails could be structured in an abandoned cart workflow, let’s focus on the million-dollar question – how to time these emails right, in order to guarantee the best possible output.

 Kicking off with the first email – with rigorous experimentation and testing, we recommend sending it out around one hour from the time of the cart abandonment.
-Sending it immediately doesn’t make much of a sense as your product is already fresh on the customer’s mind.
+Sending it immediately doesn’t make much sense as your product is already fresh on the customer’s mind.

 And it’s natural that after the first few online stores, the customer may not even remember your product.
-And that’s why, about one hour from the time of cart abandonment hits the sweet spot.
+And that’s why about one hour from the time of cart abandonment hits the sweet spot.

 Images have the greatest recall value.
 Add the name of the product by its side.
 A direct link to the cart is a definite must.
 Make the CTA bright and hard to miss.
 The customer should have no problems in seamlessly purchasing the product from the email if they choose to.

 Timing the second email is not as clear-cut as the first email, as it entirely depends on the nature of the product and the business.
 We usually recommend about 24 hours from the time of cart abandonment and tweak it in accordance with the success rate.
 But 24 hours is definitely a good place to start.

 There are multiple ways to tackle the contents of this email.
-Let’s discuss a few.
+Let’s discuss a few:

-i) The classic crowd pleaser – the discount email
+i) The classic crowd-pleaser – the discount email